Periodic Normal Forms for Bifurcations of Limit Cycles in DDEs: Periodic center manifolds for classical DDEs

 We want to study \eqref{eq:DDEphi} near the periodic solution $\gamma$, and it is therefore convenient to translate $\gamma$ towards the origin.
-More specifically, if $x$ is a solution of \eqref{eq:DDEphi}, then for $y$ defined as $x = \gamma + y$, we have that $y$ satisfies the time-dependent DDE
+More specifically, if $x$ is a solution of \eqref{eq:DDEphi}, then $y$ defined by $x = \gamma + y$ satisfies the periodic (nonlinear) DDE